Day Thirteen on the Camino Portugués

 A lovely home graced us, with the King Protea, a tropical flower that matched their iron fence ornaments.
 I loved it!

 And in the garden of the same home, a statue of Jesus with the sacred heart and arms wide open drew me in.
-I was grateful for the homeowner for this.
+I was grateful to the homeowner for this.
 I felt loved.

 Arms Wide OpenArms Wide Open

-The road is still paved, but quiet as it continues on the CM1453-1.
-Soon after crossing the M533, you encounter the Albergue Casa Católico (+351 916 561 106), where you can stay the night.
-Look for it on the right side of the road.
-Instead if you were to walk east, continuing on the M533, in one kilometer more you would encounter the Eco Hostel Quinta das Relvas, another economical choice in this area, with a dormitory, tents and rooms.
+After about 3.1 kilometers the pilgrimage travelers came to a T-intersection with the M533, turned right and then an immediate left onto the CM1453-1.
+Instead if you were to walk east, continuing on the M533, in one kilometer more you would encounter the Eco Hostel Quinta das Relvas, another economical choice in this area, with glamping tents and cottages.

 Oranges and Blooms on Same TreeOranges and Blooms on Same Tree